Skip to content

 Tip

-When other custom object collectors (e.g., EC2) are running in the same DataFlux Func, this collector will collect based on the dimensions specified in Data Collection Description.
-For example, fields like tags.InstanceId will attempt to match the tags.name field in custom objects.
+When other custom object collectors (e.g., EC2) are running in the same DataFlux Func, this collector will collect based on the dimensions specified in Data Collection Details.
+For example, fields like tags.InstanceId will attempt to match the tags.name field in the custom object.

 Instance-level metrics are automatically supplemented.
-For an explanation of instance-level metrics, refer to Data Collection Description.
+For an explanation of instance dimensions, refer to Data Collection Details.

-Since custom object information needs to be known before integration can occur in the CloudWatch collector, it is generally recommended to place the CloudWatch collector at the end of the list, such as:
+Since custom object information needs to be obtained first for the CloudWatch collector to interact, it is generally recommended to place the CloudWatch collector at the end of the list, e.g.:

 # Create collectors